helm/charts/REVIEW_GUIDELINES.md

 ## Process

 The process to get a pull request merged is fairly simple.
 First, all required tests need to pass and the contributor needs to have a signed CLA.
-If there is a problem with some part of the test, such as a timeout issue, please contact one of the charts repository maintainers.
+If there is a problem with some part of the test, such as a timeout issue, please contact one of the charts repository maintainers by commenting `cc @kubernetes/charts-maintainers`.

 The charts repository uses the OWNERS files to provide merge access.
-If a chart has an OWNERS file an approver listed in that file can approve the pull request.
-If the chart does not have an OWNERS file an approver in the OWNERS file at the root of the repository can approve the pull request.
+If a chart has an OWNERS file, an approver listed in that file can approve the pull request.
+If the chart does not have an OWNERS file, an approver in the OWNERS file at the root of the repository can approve the pull request.

-To approve the pull request an approver needs to leave a comment of `/lgtm` on the pull request.
+To approve the pull request, an approver needs to leave a comment of `/lgtm` on the pull request.
 Once this is in place some tags (`lgtm` and `approved`) will be added to the pull request and a bot will come along and perform the merge.

 Note, if a reviewer who is not an approver in an OWNERS file leaves a comment of `/lgtm` a `lgtm` label will be added but a merge will not happen.